 Due to all of these considerations, treatment can vary from patient to patient.

 Some meningiomas may not need immediate treatment.
 This is usually when they are small, slow growing and not causing symptoms.
 You will see your specialist for regular check ups/MRI scans every 3, 6 or 12 months.
 This approach is sometimes called “watch and wait".

 Surgery is the main treatment for meningiomas and in many cases meningiomas can be fully removed by surgery with no requirement for further treatment.
-Patient will still have regular scan for a period of time to ensure that there is no recurrence.
+Patients will still have regular scans for a period of time to ensure that there is no recurrence.

 Radiotherapy may be used on its own when surgery is not possible, or following surgery where the tumour is unable to be completely removed, or to reduce the chance of the tumour returning.
 Sometimes a type of radiotherapy called stereotactic radiotherapy (SRT) is used.

 Chemotherapy is rarely used in the treatment of meningiomas.
-The blood brain barrier (BBB) is a membrane of cells which helps to protect the brain from harmful substances in the blood, such as bacteria or viruses that could cause infections.
+The blood-brain-barrier (BBB) is a membrane of cells which helps to protect the brain from harmful substances in the blood, such as bacteria or viruses, that could cause infections.
 This membrane is one of the reasons why it is difficult to develop chemotherapy drugs which can reach the brain.
-Meningiomas occur outside of the BBB, therefore some drugs do reach them, however they are very resistant to currently available chemotherapies.
+Meningiomas occur outside of the BBB, therefore some drugs can reach them.
+However, meningiomas are very resistant to currently available chemotherapies.
 Chemotherapy may still be used in some circumstances, such as a high grade meningioma recurring after surgery or radiotherapy.